OpenNebula/docs/source/management_and_operations/vm_management/vcenter_vms.rst

 vCenter Images
 ================================================================================

-You can follow the :ref:`Managing Images Section <img_guide>` to learn how to manage images, considering that VMDK snapshots are not supported as well as the following considerations.
+You can follow the :ref:`Managing Images Section <images>` to learn how to manage images, considering that VMDK snapshots are not supported as well as the following considerations.

 Existing disks in vCenter VM Templates or Wild VMs will be imported in OpenNebula with information about those disks.
 OpenNebula will scan templates and Wild VMs for existing disks and it will create OpenNebula images that will represent those virtual disks.
 Thanks to this scanning process, existing disks will be visible for OpenNebula, and therefore can be detached from the deployed VMs.
 The following information is important about images created when a vCenter template or Wild VM is imported: